stevekane/promise-it-wont-hurt/exercises/fulfill_a_promise/problem.md

 ## Task

 Create a promise.
-Manually fulfill that promise with a value of `'FULFILLED!'` in `executor` with a delay of 300ms using `setTimeout`.
+Have it fulfilled with a value of `'FULFILLED!'` in `executor` after a delay of 300ms, using `setTimeout`.

-Then, print the contents of the promise after if has been fulfilled using `console.log` and `then`.
+Then, print the contents of the promise after if has been fulfilled by passing `console.log` to `then`.

 ## Boilerplate